 Assiut Role in Ancient History

-And when Egypt was subjected to Greek rule, and after it, the Ptolemaic, the country’s regime (Upper Egypt and Lower Egypt) continued to be maintained.
+When Egypt was subjected to Greek rule, and after it, the Ptolemaic, the country’s regime (Upper Egypt and Lower Egypt) continued to be maintained.

 In the Roman era, the Romans directed their attention to the northern regions, which led to their prosperity and the backwardness of the cities of Upper Egypt.

-And when Christianity entered Egypt, the Romans did not welcome it, and persecution led to the displacement of Christianity to relatively empty areas.
+When Christianity entered Egypt, the Romans did not welcome it, and persecution led to the displacement of Christianity to relatively empty areas.

 Assiut Governorate, with its current administrative borders, included five central regions: